paulscherrerinstitute/cam_server/README.md

 Configuration changes can for the pipeline can be incremental - you need to specify only the fields that you want to change.
-A valid configuration must have only the **camera_name** specified, all other fields will be defaulted to **None**.
+A valid configuration must have only the **camera_name** specified, all other fields will be defaulted to **None** (or False, in the case of "image_background_enable").
 The complete configuration used for the pipeline is added to the output bsread stream in the **processing\_parameters** field.

 Example: